learn-co-curriculum/building-nested-hash-readme/README.md

 # Building Nested Hashes

+## Overview

+We'll take a closer look at nested, or multidimensional, hashes and how to add data to them.

 ## Objectives

-In this lesson, we'll be taking a closer look at multidimensional, or nested, hashes.
-By the end of this lesson, you should be familiar with:

-* The difference between single level and nested hashes
+1. Add a new value to a key in a nested hash.
-* How to add data to a nested hash
+2. Add new key/value pairs to a nested hash.

-## Nested Hashes
+## Adding Information to Nested Hashes

-We are used to seeing single level hashes that looks like this:
+As a refresher, we were used to seeing single level hashes that look like this:

 ```ruby
 jon_snow = {